 Mount Mary University, an urban Catholic university for women, sponsored by the School Sisters of Notre Dame, provides an environment for the development of the whole person.
 The University encourages leadership, integrity, and a deep sense of social justice arising from a sensitivity to moral values and Christian principles.

 Mount Mary commits itself to excellence in teaching and learning with an emphasis on thinking critically and creatively.
 The baccalaureate curriculum integrates the liberal arts with career preparation for women of diverse ages and personal circumstances; the programs at the graduate level provide opportunities for both men and women to enhance their professional excellence.

-Mount Mary University is recognized as a diverse learning community that works in partnership with local, national and global organizations to educate women to transform the world.
+Mount Mary University is a diverse and inclusive learning community that educates students to transform the world.

 A Mount Mary University education reflects a core group of values and is distinguished by the following characteristics:

 - Competence – a commitment to excellence that is reflected in the classroom experience and in the resulting knowledge base and skill set demonstrated by graduates

 - Community – a shared sense of purpose within the Mount Mary environment to work in the spirit of the School Sisters of Notre Dame by creating a better world through education

 - Compassion – an overt expression of concern and purposeful action that fosters human development and unity

 - Commitment – a deliberate approach to advancing the universality of human dignity by encouraging leadership in the areas of personal development and global change